euirim/fundraising-propensity/README.md

 `<model_name>` can be one of: `linear_regression`, `svr`, `random_forest`, or `mlp`.

 ## Data Sample

+A sample of our raw data can be found in `data/data_sample.csv`.

 ## Contributors
 Nikhil Athreya, Euirim Choi, Anthony Li